Other Parking Information

 Accessible parking stalls are designated in various lots on campus as shown on the map below.
 They are usually closest to buildings and located in premium lots, but are discounted to the general lot rate.

 To use an accessible space, your vehicle must display either a valid provincial placard, or a short-term placard available from the Parking Office (with an approved doctor’s note).

 Along with the placard, you must display a valid parking permit.
 Use PayByPhone or see Student or Employee parking to obtain a daily or long-term general permit.
 Annual permits are available by applying in person at the Parking Office in the Bookstore (CAC building).

-Visitor parking lots I, K (close to CAC entrance), P and Q also have metered accessibility spaces.
+Visitor parking lots I, K, P and Q also have metered accessibility spaces.